 Fire and EMS Academy!

-*The Public Safety industry employs a selection of men and women with the highest level of integrity and committment to serving the public.
-The regulations within the structure of the academy mandates the highest level of maturity, professionalism, courtesty, respect, and discipline.
-All students will be required to demonstrate proper levels of adult characteristics consistent with these traits, and must work on developing personal and professional growth.
+*The Public Safety industry employs a selection of men and women with the highest level of integrity and commitment to serving the public.
+The regulations within the structure of the academy mandate the highest level of maturity, professionalism, courtesy, respect, and discipline.
+All students will be required to demonstrate proper levels of adult characteristics consistent with these traits and must work on developing personal and professional growth.

-*JUNIORS: Homeland Security, Fundamentals of Firefighting, Anatomy and Physiology, Intro to Medical, CPR, Physical FItness
+*JUNIORS: Homeland Security, Fundamentals of Firefighting, Anatomy & Physiology, Intro to Medical, CPR, Physical Fitness

-*SENIORS: State of Ohio EMT training (conducted at CVCC), State of Ohio Firefighter I and II training (conducted at Tri-C).
+*SENIORS: State of Ohio EMT training (conducted at CVCC), Paramedic Prep Course, Firefighter physical agility certification.

-*Seniors will have a scheduled field trip with overnight accommodations to a large city for the purpose of visiting a fire department, touring a memorial, attending a convention, or to visit any other industry-based venue.
-This type of field trip is considered tentative and non-essential, but can be very educational and fun for the students to network with other professionals in the industry.
+*Seniors will have a scheduled field trip with overnight accommodations to a large city for the purpose of visiting a fire department, touring a memorial, attending a convention, or visiting any other industry-based venue.
+This type of field trip is considered tentative and non-essential but can be very educational and fun for the students to network with other professionals in the industry.
 Example trips could be to Chicago, Philadelphia, New York, or Boston.
-The decision to schedule this type of trip will be considered at the start of the school year and would require the utilization of funds from student fund raisers, and must have school board approval.
+The decision to schedule this type of trip will be considered at the start of the school year and would require the utilization of funds from student fundraisers, and must have school board approval.

-*In addition to the classroom and on-line requirements, there will be field evolutions conducted frequently throughout every aspect of training.
+*In addition to the classroom and online requirements, there will be field evolutions conducted frequently throughout every aspect of training.
 Most of the field simulations will be conducted on the outside property of CVCC, but there may be other simulations scheduled at a local fire department.
-These types of simulations are meant to provide experience needed to understand proper patient care and equipment usage in and around less controlled environments.
+These types of simulations are meant to provide the experience needed to understand proper patient care and equipment usage in and around less controlled environments.
 Many emergency scenes are in parking lots, roadways, wooded areas, and other locations that are exposed to environmental factors.
-Students must become familiar in how to provide care and rescue techniques under a variety of conditions.
+Students must become familiar with how to provide care and rescue techniques under various conditions.